nitrrose/Copy-Bank/README.md

 # Copy-Bank
-A tool to cenralise prefab text under nicknames.
+A tool to centralise prefab text under nicknames.

 Made this to replace an old, no longer supported program with similar functionality.
 You can click on a grid of buttons to change the text values stored by each, or copy it to clipboard.